SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Before leaving, there's something important I missed to mention: after doing that discussion with my classmates, we compared ourselves to each other and this brought out a great desire to act and to do something, more than I've ever seen before, I think.
 It convinced many people to ***stop doing nothing*** and ***start making something***.

-For me this is a really big achievement: changing people's mindset and attitude to act for the future, instead of just doing nothing every afternoon (or whenever we have useful free time to use) makes me extremely pleased.
+For me, this is a really big achievement: changing people's mindset and attitude to act for the future instead of just doing nothing every afternoon (or whenever we have useful free time and we don't know how to use it) makes me extremely pleased.

 Most likely this little "revolution" led to just ephemeral (yet strong and decisive) intentions for having active attitudes.
 Intentions that will probably remain in their heads for just a day or two and then fly away.
-But at least my story has been able to change someone's mind in the right way, hopefully not just for a while but for all of their future! 😄
+But at least my story, in its small way, has been able to positively change some mentalities, hopefully not just for a while but for the rest of the future! 😄